Children of the Corn (2009 film): Plot

-When Malachai tells Burt that the sacrifice time is coming.
-Burt runs into a alleyway and gets cornered, with Isaac throwing a knife at Burt's arm from a rooftop.
-Burt retaliates by breaking the knife in two.
-After killing two of the older members, Burt runs to the cornfields with the cult members, stopping as soon as he enters.
-Meanwhile, back at the alleyway, Isaac tells Malachai that the latter's faith with He Who Walks Behind The Rows has been questioned due to Malachai spilling Joseph's blood on the corn, so Malachai prays to appease Him.
-The leaders later meet with the cult at the cornfields when a member sees Burt.
-The cult, under Malachai's order, chase Burt down.
+Burt runs down an alleyway after Malachai tells him that the sacrifice time is drawing near, only to get cornered and injured by Isaac.
+After killing two older members, Burt flees into the corn.

+Back in the alley, Isaac tells Malachai that the latter's faith in He Who Walks Behind The Rows is being questioned due to him spilling Joseph's blood on the corn, so Malachai prays to appease Him.
+The leaders later meet with the cult in the cornfield, when a member sees Burt and the cult, under Malachai's order, chase him.

 During the chase, Nahum, one of the younger cult members, tells Malachai about having a vision of He Who Walks Behind the Rows, leading Malachai to believe that Nahum will be the next prophet after Isaac.
-As he escapes the cult, Burt soon has hallucinations of the Vietnamese war, and kills more cult members, including Nahum.
-Night soon falls, and the cult abandon the search and head to the church, where two teenage members, a girl and a boy, walk to the stand, disrobe and have sex in front of Isaac and the entire congregation.
-Meanwhile, Burt, now lost in the cornfields, wanders aimlessly, searching for the road and having a nightmare of those he killed, intentionally and accidentally.
-Soon, the plant life of the cornfields begins to attack Burt, sending him stumbling into the clearing.
-To Burt's shock, he finds Vicky's corpse on the clearing and hears rustling around him.
-Burt soon hallucinates that Vicky's corpse talking to him about that being sacrificed "is not so bad".
-The sky soon darkens; He Who Walks Behind The Rows arrives and Burt screams before his oncoming death.
+As he escapes the cult, Burt has hallucinations of the Vietnam War, and kills more cult members, including Nahum.
+Night soon falls, and the cult abandons the search and heads to the church, where two teenage members, a girl and a boy, walk to the stand, disrobe, and have sex in front of Isaac and the entire congregation.

+Burt, now lost in the cornfield, wanders aimlessly, searching for the road and having a nightmare of those he killed.
+Soon, the corn begins to attack Burt, sending him stumbling into the clearing, where he finds Vicky's corpse strung up.
+In shock, he hallucinates Vicky's corpse telling him that being sacrificed, "is not so bad".
+The sky soon darkens and He Who Walks Behind The Rows arrives to claim Burt.

-The next day, Isaac informs the cult that He Who Walks Behind The Rows is angry with them for being unable to kill Burt and having to kill him by Himself.
-As punishment for their failure, Isaac lowers the age limit from 19 to 18 (as the blue man was also killed by He Who Walks Behind The Rows years ago and lowered the age limit from 20 to 19).
-Malachai obeys this command and leaves with the rest of the cult.
-When Isaac is about to leave, he yells "Scarecrow!", and this scarecrow is revealed to be Burt's corpse.
-Isaac soon leaves after burning a tarp with the dead cult members.
+The next day, Isaac informs the cult that He Who Walks Behind The Rows is angry with them for being unable to sacrifice Burt.
+As punishment for their failure, Isaac lowers the age limit from 19 to 18.
+Malachai obeys this command and leaves with the rest of the cult as Isaac burns the dead cult members' corpses.